opensearch-project/documentation-website/_data-prepper/log-analytics.md

 * `username`- Provide the OpenSearch username
 * `password` - Provide your OpenSearch password
 * `aws_sigv4` - If you use Amazon OpenSearch Service with AWS signing, set this to true.
 It will sign requests with the default AWS credentials provider.
-* `aws_region` - If you use Amazon OpenSearch Service with AWS signing, set this value to your region.
+* `aws_region` - If you use Amazon OpenSearch Service with AWS signing, set this value to the AWS Region in which your cluster is hosted.

 ## FluentBit